angad2212/movie-recommendation-system/README.md

     ```
     (Usually runs on `http://localhost:3000`)

-## 🖼️ Screenshots

-*(You can add some compelling screenshots of the application here to showcase the UI and key features.
-This will significantly enhance the visual appeal for recruiters.)*

 ## 🤝 Contributing

 Contributions are welcome!
 If you have ideas for improvements or find any issues, please feel free to open a pull request or submit an issue on GitHub.